HighPoint/opencv-object-detection-on-aws-lambda/README.md

-# aws-lambda-opencv-object-detection
+# OpenCV Object Detection on AWS Lambda

-OpenCV running Object Detection on AWS Lambda.
+Serverless Object Detection using OpenCV on AWS Lambda.